Uranus

 Image Credit: NASA/JPL/STScI

-At last count, Uranus has 27 moons.
+At last count, Uranus has 28 moons.
+One new moon was discovered in 2024.
 Five of these moons are large enough to be spherical (Miranda, Ariel, Umbriel, Titania, and Oberon).
 They are thought to be between ¼ to ½ the size of the Earth’s moon and composed of a combination of water ice and rock.

 Moons of Uranus